 Understanding Plumbing Product Markings

-If you have ever visited the plumbing section of your local hardware or home improvement store, you've probably seen a wide array of labeling printed on the product itself or on the packaging.
+If you have ever visited the plumbing section of a local hardware or home improvement store, you've probably seen a wide array of labeling printed on the product itself or on the packaging.
 Some products display standard designations such as NSF, ASTM or AWWA, while others display codes such as PW, RFH or DWV – it's like alphabet soup and can be confusing if you aren't familiar with these terms.

 Potable Water Markings